whisper api · drop-in · flat monthly

 Yes.
 Same endpoint shape (/audio/transcriptions), same request fields, same response JSON.
 If you point the OpenAI SDK at https://www.tryspeakeasy.io/api/v1 your existing code keeps working — no rewrite, no new SDK.

 Same Whisper model family, leaner deployment.
-OpenAI's $0.36/hr ($0.006/min list price) bakes in a heavy margin and brand premium on top of the inference cost.
-We run the same checkpoint on commodity GPUs with aggressive batching, charge $0.20/hr, and still run a sustainable margin.
+OpenAI's list price bakes in a heavy margin and brand premium on top of the inference cost.
+We run the same checkpoint on commodity GPUs with aggressive batching and still hold a sustainable margin at a lower price.
 There's no quality trade-off because there's no model substitution — you're getting the same weights, just billed differently.

 What about Deepgram or AssemblyAI?+